bedre/The-Responsive-Scaffold/README.md

 ## Setup

-1. The template uses the rgbapng Compass plugin to provide cross-browser support for rgba() in CSS.
-Installation instructions: https://github.com/aaronrussell/compass-rgbapng
+1. Make sure you have the [rgbapng Compass plugin](https://github.com/aaronrussell/compass-rgbapng) installed.
+We use it to provide cross-browser support for rgba() in CSS.
 2. Check out _base.scss.
 It has a few variables you should be aware of/configure.
 3. Check out settings.php for some more configuration.
-4. In screen.css you need to edit the style specific CSS names (change example to your style name)
+4. In screen.css you need to edit the style specific CSS names (change example to your style name).

 ## FYI